Mariners vs. Rays MLB Betting Odds, Trends & Prediction

-The Seattle Mariners remain in Tampa Bay to face the Rays at 6:50 PM ET on Tuesday night in the second game of a three-game set.
+The Seattle Mariners remain in Tampa Bay to face the Rays at 12:10 PM ET on Wednesday afternoon in the final game of a three-game set.
 Keep reading for our Mariners vs. Rays betting prediction.

 Can the Rays win the game outright as money-line home underdogs?